ac1950/robo-advisor/README.md

 `+ Pip`

 ### Setup
-"Use GitHub Desktop software or the command-line to download or "clone" this repository onto your computer.
-Choose a familiar download location like the Desktop"
+Use GitHub Desktop software or the command-line to download or "clone" this repository onto your computer.
+Choose a familiar download location like the Desktop

-"After cloning the repo, navigate there from the command-line:"
+After cloning the repo, navigate there from the command-line:

 ` cd ~/Desktop/robo-advisory `

 ### Security Requirements
-"This program utlizes the AlphaVantage API (https://www.alphavantage.co/)" "This API should not be included within the sourcecode.
-Instead, you should set an environment variable called ALPHAVANTAGE_API_KEY, and your program should read the API Key from this environment variable at run-time."
+This program utlizes the AlphaVantage API (https://www.alphavantage.co/)" This API should not be included within the sourcecode.
+Instead, you should set an environment variable called ALPHAVANTAGE_API_KEY, and your program should read the API Key from this environment variable at run-time.
-"To do this create a file called ".env" and place the following inside with your specific API key:"
+To do this create a file called ".env" and place the following inside with your specific API key:
 ` ALPHAVANTAGE_API_KEY = "abc123" `

-"This code should also contain a file called ".gitignore" which will prevent the ".env" file to be read.
-If this file is not in the repository that you just cloned, create a file called ".gitignore" and place the following contents inside: "
+This code should also contain a file called ".gitignore" which will prevent the ".env" file to be read.
+If this file is not in the repository that you just cloned, create a file called ".gitignore" and place the following contents inside:
 `# .gitignore`
-`      `

 `# ignore secret environment variable values in the ".env" file:` `.env `